CsYakamoz/csyakamoz.github.io/content/post/software.md

 [FireFox](https://www.mozilla.org/en-US/): Get the browser that protects what's important.

 [Google Chrome](https://www.google.com/intl/en_us/chrome/): Now more simple, secure, and faster than ever - with Google’s smarts built-in.

-[QSpace](https://apps.apple.com/cn/app/qspace/id1469774098?mt=12): QSpace is a clean and efficient Multi-view File Manager, also can be a FTP/SFTP/WebDAV client.

-[foobar2000](https://www.foobar2000.org/): foobar2000 is an advanced freeware audio player for the Windows platform.

 [IINA](https://iina.io/): The modern media player for macOS.